Cirrus Aircraft: 2000s

 The Jet took its first flight on 3 July 2008.
 In September 2008, the global sale slump in piston-engined aircraft impacted the company and it laid off 100 workers, or 8% of its workforce.
 This included 79 people at the main plant in Duluth, Minnesota and 29 employees at the composite construction plant in Grand Forks, North Dakota.
 After this round of lay-offs Cirrus had 1,230 employees remaining.
 Company COO Brent Wouters stated that the lay-offs were due to "not selling as many airplanes as we'd hoped to this year."

 Company CEO Alan Klapmeier announced in October 2008 that due to the economic situation and resulting lack of demand for Cirrus aircraft, the company was moving to a three-day work week.
 He reported that sales were down 10% over the same period in the previous year.
 Compared to the industry average in that same period sales were down 16%.
 Klapmeier also indicated that introduction of the SRS would be delayed until 2009, due to lack of demand in the light-sport aircraft market sector, but that the Cirrus Vision SF50 jet would not be delayed.

 Cirrus eliminated 208 employee positions in the fall of 2008 and cut aircraft production from 14 to 12 aircraft per week in response to the economic situation.
 In November 2008, the company announced that it would lay-off about 500 production employees for one month to allow for reductions in excess stock of aircraft produced.
+Between December 2008 and January 2009, the company began the process of changing its name from Cirrus Design to Cirrus Aircraft.

 Cirrus started recalling its workers on 5 January 2009 after the month-long shutdown.
 The furloughed workers were called back slowly over the month, to ramp up production to eight aircraft per week, compared to a company capacity of 16 aircraft per week.
 The company indicated at that time that it would retain the ability to reduce its workforce quickly as the economic situation and sales numbers dictate.